RacsoRhodes/travelpoints/readme.txt

 		Requires "travelpads" privilege to place this node in the world.

-		Once placed, the owner can right click it and use the form to set one of their existing travelpoints as the transporter pad's destination.
+		Once placed, the owner can right click it to access the interface where they can set a destination to one of their own travelpoints or to one of the global travelpoints.

-		Transporter pads have four usage modes the owner can set:
+		In multiplayer, the transporter pads have four usage modes the owner can set:

 			1. "Owner Only"
 			2. "Everyone"
 			3. "Owner and..." (list of players)
 			4. "Everyone except..." (list of players)

+		Only the owner of a transporter pad can modify its settings.

-		A transporter pad can not be dug if it has a destination set.
+		The owner of the transporter pad can dig it only if they unset the destination first.

-		Only the owner or someone with "server" privilege can unset and dig a transporter pad.
+		A player with "server" privilege can dig a transporter_pad whether it has a destination or not.

-		Since anyone can view a transporter pad's form, the list of travelpoints is automatically cleared each time the transporter pad is modified.
+		Since anyone can view a transporter pad's interface, the list of travelpoints is automatically cleared each time the destination is modified.

 		A. Recipe